msd1shka/Delta-Time/THREAT_MODEL.md

 Every message is signed with the sender's private key and verified by the recipient using their public key.
 This closes a specific, real vulnerability that existed earlier in development: a sender identity field that could be spoofed by a malicious or compromised peer.
 Signing means a message claiming to be from someone can be cryptographically checked, not just trusted at face value.

 ### TOFU identity pinning, shown explicitly
-The first time you connect to a contact, XTime shows you their key fingerprint and asks you to confirm it, rather than silently trusting whatever key shows up.
+The first time you connect to a contact, Delta-Time shows you their key fingerprint and asks you to confirm it, rather than silently trusting whatever key shows up.
 This is Trust On First Use: it protects you *after* that first verified connection, assuming you actually checked the fingerprint against something you trust (in person, a separate channel, etc.).
 It does not protect the very first exchange if that exchange itself is intercepted or spoofed, verification is only as strong as the channel you used to confirm it.

 ### Encryption at rest
 Local message history is encrypted on disk rather than stored as plaintext, so a lost or stolen device doesn't hand over your conversation history for free.